-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Yes.
 I think that for this year, our brand advertisement is our main driver of our advertising business that was quite significantly impacted by the pandemic.

 Of course, for next year, we think, along with the pandemic largely under control globally, that the outlook of the next year would be much better than this year.
-But based on this year is really abnormal and unprecedented, so it's like of the systematic patterns that we can trace from this year's experience.
-So it will take more time for us to give the more accurate prediction of the next year.
+But based on this year is really abnormal and unprecedented, so it's lack of the systematic patterns that we can trace from this year's experience.
+So, it will take more time for us to give the more accurate prediction of the next year.

-So we think that there are a lot of factors that drive our business.
+So, we think that there are four factors that drive our business.
 The first one is definitely that the original content production abilities that for the next year and in more of the future, that we will focus on the drama series selection, variety show and animation, including adult -- animation for adults and animation for kids.
-And also the movies, the movies we talk about is not only Internet movies but also the theatrical movies which the budget is higher.
+And also, the movies, the movies we talk about is not only Internet movies but also the theatrical movies which the budget is higher.

-And also that how to drive the development, the content production ability that we are going to take measures to increase our self-studio productionality and numbers.
+And also, that how to drive the development, the content production ability that we are going to take measures to increase our self-studio productionality and numbers.
 We also will improve our cooperation with our content partners.

 And secondly that we will invest more on the technology and to execute applied new technology on the content distribution and also the content production.
 We will leverage the 5G artificial intelligence and even the blockchain technologies into our content production and distribution process.